 Lab Operations

-The Biology Department at Bay County Mosquito Control is responsible for a range of duties.
+The Biology Department at Bay County Mosquito Control is the cornerstone of all Mosquito Control activities.
 A Biologist and two seasonal lab technicians conduct lab operations.
 Beginning in mid-March and continuing through September, larval and adult mosquito populations are tracked.
-With over thirty mosquito species in the Saginaw Valley, surveillance of nuisance and disease-carrying mosquito populations is critical.
+With over thirty mosquito species in the Great Lakes Bay Region, surveillance of nuisance and disease-carrying mosquito populations is critical.

 Larval Surveillance